URL path: Index page // Cadmium (Cd)

 55€

 Cadmium is a natural element of the earth's crust.
 It is usually found as an inorganic element in combination with other elements, such as oxygen (Cadmium oxide), chlorine (Cadmium chloride), or sulfur (Cadmium sulfate and sulfide).
-All soils and rocks, as well as coal and fertilizers, contain Cadmium.
-Most Cadmium is exported during the production of other metals such as Zinc, Lead, Copper, and others.
+All soils, rocks, coal, and fertilizers contain Cadmium.
+Most Cadmium is exported while producing metals such as Zinc, Lead, Copper, and others.
 Cadmium is not easily oxidized and has many uses, including batteries, paints, metallic coatings, and plastics.

-Exposure to Cadmium occurs mainly in the workplace where various Cadmium products are manufactured.
-The general population is exposed by inhaling cigarette smoke or eating Cadmium contaminated foods.
+Exposure to Cadmium occurs mainly in the workplace, where various Cadmium products are manufactured.
+The general population is exposed by inhaling cigarette smoke or eating cadmium-contaminated foods.
 Cadmium damages the kidneys, lungs, and bones.
-Most of the toxic metals (Mercury, Lead, Cadmium, Arsenic) that humans encounter are natural constituents of the earth's crust, but their increase in air, water, and soil is mainly due to industrial demand and energy production (pollution).
+Most of the toxic metals (Mercury, Lead, Cadmium, and Arsenic) humans encounter are natural constituents of the earth's crust.
+Still, the increase in air, water, and soil is mainly due to industrial demand and energy production (pollution).

 How does Cadmium enter the environment?

-• Cadmium enters the soil, water, and air from mining, industry and coal burning, and household waste.
+• Cadmium enters the soil, water, and air from mining, industry, burning coal, and household waste.

 • Cadmium is not degraded in the environment but can change forms.